-What Is Standard Deviation
+What is a Standard Deviation

-How to Calculate Standard Deviation
+Standard Deviation Calculation

-Price returns:
+Price Returns:

 (-0.81%, -0.38%, 0.27%, -2.04%, -1.78%, -3.12%, 0.92%, 4.06%, 1.09%, 0.66%, -0.13%, 2.11%, -0.25%, 6.94%, 0.41%, -0.62%, 1.44%, -1.57%, -3.64%, -2.93%)